Rigid divisors on surfaces: Classification of minimal -divisors

 Suppose the contrary and let $D$ be a rational reduced divisor with the dual intersection graph above.
 One can easily check that $D$ is $1$-decomposable (as it is reduced) and negatively filtered.
 Moreover, $D^2 = -2$, so $D$ would be a spherelike divisor.

-But if we iteratively blow-down the $(-1)$-curves next to the two middle curves, then we will end up after five steps with $C_1+C_2=\tikzchainpositive{2,2}$.
-Such a configuration cannot exist on any surface, since then $C_1.(C_1-2C_2)=0$ but $(C_1-2C_2)^2>0$ contradicting the Hodge Index Theorem \cite[Cor.~2.4]{Badescu}. \end{example}
+But if we iteratively blow down the $(-1)$-curves next to the two middle curves, then we will end up after five steps with $C_1+C_2=\tikzchainpositive{2,2}$.
+Such a configuration cannot exist on any surface, since then $C_1.(C_1-2C_2)=0$ but $(C_1-2C_2)^2>0$ contradicting the Hodge Index Theorem \cite[Thm.~V.1.9]{Hartshorne}. \end{example}

 Many graphs can be realised, however.
 For the next statement, we consider a weighted tree $T$, with vertices denoted by $C$, and weights $C^2$.
 Write $v(C)$ for the valency of a vertex $C$, \ie the number of vertices adjacent to $C$.
 We introduce a local quantity $\sigma(C)$ for each vertex, which measures excess positivity, and a global quantity $b(T)$ counting the number of bad vertices: